FileMeta/filemeta.github.io/CodeBit.md

 &name="CodeBit Specification" <br/>
 &version=2.1 <br/>
 &author="Brandt Redd" <br/>
-&date=2022-07-14 <br/>
+&datePublished=2022-07-14 <br/>
 &license=https://creativecommons.org/licenses/by/4.0/ <br/>
 &description="A specification for reusable source code that is programming language independent." <br/>
 &url=http://www.filemeta.org/CodeBit <br/>

 In the following text, ALL CAPS key words should be interpreted per [RFC 2119](https://tools.ietf.org/html/rfc2119).

 CodeBits are source code files with a metadata block near the beginning of the file.
 The metadata are in [MetaTag](/MetaTag) format and uses metadata property definitions from the [SoftwareSourceCode type](http://schema.org/SoftwareSourceCode) of [Schema.org](http://schema.org).
-At a minimum, the metadata block MUST include the `url`, `version`, and `keywords` properties and "CodeBit" MUST appear in the keywords.
-RECOMMENDED properties include `author`, `name`, `description`, and `license`.
+At a minimum, the metadata block MUST include the `name`, `url`, `version`, and `keywords` properties and "CodeBit" MUST appear in the keywords.
+RECOMMENDED properties include `datePublished`, `author`, `description`, and `license`.
 Other metadata properties are optional and should be selected from [Schema.org](https://schema.org).

-The `url` property SHOULD be the URL of the most recent release of the CodeBit.
-That is, if a CodeBit is updated, the new version is placed at same URL where the prior version was located.
-Older versions may exist at other URLs.
-See the [Versioning](#versioning) section for details.

-The `version` value SHOULD use [semantic versioning](http://semver.org).

 The metadata block SHOULD be enclosed by multiline comment delimiters appropriate to the programming language.
 Single-line comment delimiters MAY be used.